Percy Jackson TV Series: All We Know

+The Percy Jackson TV series is on its way.
 With the bigger fantasy franchises, especially in popular book series, fans are right to get excited when something is adapted to the big or small screen.
 It’s a chance to see someone else’s interpretation of the characters and settings they’ve held in the mind’s eye for so long.

 While on a school trip he finds out that there is a secret world out there, one that he is connected to in that he is the son of a Greek god.
 It opens up a world in which all the figures of Greek mythology, for better or worse, are alive and well and operating in the United States.

 Percy sets up some shop at Camp Half-Blood (the Hogwarts of this world) and meets a number of other kids who have been sired by the gods with humans.
 It begins a winding tale in which we meet folks from all over the mythological spectrum.
 Some key characters along with Percy are his close friends Grover Underwood and Annabeth Chase.
 Both have secrets (and some powers) of their own and are likely to be major components in this new series.

 This casting was coming off Scobell’s breakout (and really first) role in the Netflix original The Adam Project.
 In it, Scobell played Adam Reed, the young version of Ryan Reynolds’s character who has time traveled from the future to right a wrong from his past.
 Scobell was excellent in the role, holding his own with Reynolds on screen and it was pretty clear that he was headed for even bigger and better things.

 There is some more good news on the development of this Percy Jackson TV series in that author Rick Riordan is heavily involved with the process.
 This hadn’t necessarily been the case on the first iteration.
 Riordan shared the good news last summer on Twitter that both be and his wife Becky were going to be working closely with Disney+.

 And there are some other creatives attached that could really give this series a boost.
 The showrunners for the series will be Jon Steinberg and Dan Shotz.
 The two have worked on a number of other projects together including co-creating Jericho, which ran for four seasons on CBS.
 They also worked on Black Sails on Starz.
-Each has a number of other writing and producing credits and lends a solid resume to what they will bring t0 this new series.
+Each has a number of other writing and producing credits and lends a solid resume to what they will bring to this new series.

 This isn’t the first time this franchise has gotten a live-action adaptation.
 The Percy Jackson TV series won’t have been the first crack at bringing this story to life.
 That happened back in Percy Jackson & the Olympians: The Lightning Thief, the 2010 move from Christopher Columbus.
 It followed the events of the first book of the series and starred Logan Lerman in the lead role.
 Alexandra Daddario and Brandon T. Jackson played Annabeth and Grover respectively.